PoorBillionaire/USN-Journal-Parser/README.md

 * Changed file's file attributes
 * Reason for the change that occurred

-At this point the --csv flag cannot be combined with any other flag other than --quick which I will detail later.
-That will be changed soon as I want --csv capability for any data returned.
+At this point the --csv flag cannot be combined with any other flag other than --quick.
+That should change soon, as I want --csv capability for any data returned.
 An example of what this looks like is below:

 ```
 dev@computer:~$python usn.py usnJRNL --csv